islco/sudo/source/_posts/2016-12-16-swift-protocols-and-mvvm-to-avoid-repetition.md

 - Avoid the Massive View Controller Syndrome
 - Have as little repetitive code possible

-The initial Viable screens we got from our design team had a lot of similar screens.
+The initial Viable screens we got from our design team has a lot of similar screens.
 Take a look at a simplified example below.
 Both screens have a `UILabel` on top and a `UITableView` displaying search results.
 The `UITableViewCell` for each result is very similar.
 They share more or less the same layout but display different data.
 {% asset_img mvvm-scenario.png 'Two similar screens that have the same UI elements' %}
-Viable had six different types of data to display, creating a new view controller for each type would mean a lot of duplicate code.
-Ideally we had one `SearchResultsViewController` that was capable of displaying all six data types.
+Viable has six different types of data to display, creating a new view controller for each type would mean a lot of duplicate code.
+Ideally we has one `SearchResultsViewController` that was capable of displaying all six data types.
 A big if/else statement in `tableView:cellForRowAtIndexPath:` to render a different cell depending on the data type might be the first solution that comes to mind but that wouldn't scale well and would also result in a long and ugly method.

 ## MVVM and Protocols to the rescue